JeDaVard/db-refactor/readme.md

 `dataAdapter.count`
 ##

-And finaly you can process your data by choose some fields to keep only, or fields to be removed.
-And then the new data will be save as new json fine in the same folder, and the method will return new array.
+And finally you can process your data by choose some fields to keep only, or fields to be removed.
+And then the new data will be save as new json file in the same folder, and the method will return new array.
-To keep the only fields you want, pass a string of fields to the **dbAdapter.process** like **'name id'** (don't forget spaces between fields).
+To keep the only fields you want.
+Pass a string of fields to the **dbAdapter.process** method like **'name id'** (don't forget spaces between fields).
 The following example will keep only names and ids.
 ~~~
 const whatToKeep = 'name id';